Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Introduction

 \section{Introduction}

 Agentic AI systems are becoming central to the creation of advanced AI.
-These systems address complex, multi-step tasks that surpass the capabilities of any single agent by utilizing multiple autonomous agents.
-Agents in these systems employ Large Language Models (LLMs) as their primary reasoning engine, which enables them to perform task planning, delegation, and complex decision-making~\cite{simulacra, llm_mas_adaptive, cooperative_llm_mas}.
-These heterogeneous agents (\eg agents based on language, vision, robotics, and symbolic planning) dynamically communicate, delegate, and collaborate to complete predefined tasks.
+These systems address complex, multi-step tasks that surpass single-agent capabilities by utilizing multiple autonomous agents.
+Agents in these systems employ Large Language Models (LLMs) as their primary reasoning engine, which enables them to perform task planning, delegation, and complex decision-making~\citep{simulacra, llm_mas_adaptive, cooperative_llm_mas}.
+These heterogeneous agents (\eg agents based on language, vision, robotics, and symbolic planning) dynamically communicate, delegate, and collaborate to complete tasks.

 To illustrate, we consider an automated financial planner.
 A \emph{host agent} accepts a natural language request from a user to ``create a budget and invest $\$1,000$''.
 It decomposes this into subtasks: a \emph{data agent} gathers market data, a \emph{planning agent} calculates risk, and a \emph{transaction agent} executes the final investment.
 These specialized agents interact and exchange data to accomplish the multi-step task.

-The operation of such systems relies on standardized communication protocols, such as Model Context Protocol (MCP)~\cite{anthropicMCP}, which addresses vertical tool access for a single agent, and Agent-to-Agent (A2A)~\cite{googleA2A} protocol, which addresses horizontal agent coordination via inter-agent delegation.
-The MCP allows an agent to discover, authenticate with, and invoke external tools and data sources in a structured manner.
-The A2A protocol provides mechanisms for agents to discover peer capabilities, negotiate task assignments, and coordinate execution across distributed environments.
+The operation of such systems relies on standardized communication protocols, such as Model Context Protocol (MCP)~\citep{anthropicMCP}, which addresses vertical tool access for a single agent, and Agent-to-Agent (A2A)~\citep{googleA2A} protocol, which addresses horizontal agent coordination via inter-agent delegation.

-Turning back to the financial planner example, the \emph{host agent} must leverage both protocols.
-It uses the A2A protocol to delegate the subtask of gathering market data from the \emph{data agent} to the \emph{planning agent} (horizontal agent coordination).
-Conversely, the \emph{transaction agent} relies on the MCP protocol to invoke an external banking API tool to execute the final investment (vertical tool access).
-The ability of the host agent to manage and sequence both A2A and MCP interactions across various agents enables the multi-step tasks to succeed.
+Turning back to the financial planner example, the agentic system must leverage both protocols.
+The \emph{host agent} uses A2A to delegate the subtask of gathering market data to the \emph{data agent} (horizontal agent coordination).
+The \emph{transaction agent} relies on MCP to invoke an external banking API tool to execute the final investment (vertical tool access).
+The host agent's ability to manage and sequence both A2A and MCP interactions across various agents enables the multi-step task to succeed.